ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 Even if a content item is placed in more than one Location, one of the Locations is always treated as the main one.

 To assign other Locations to content, [disable the Focus mode](../../getting_started/discover_ui.md#disable-focus-mode), go to the content item's **Locations** tab and click **+ Add**.
-Then select the new parent from the Content Browser.
+Then select the new parent from the content browser.

 ![Content with two locations](img/content_with_two_locations.png "Content with two Locations")